-Governor Earl Warren officially accepted the 350 lb cast bronze bell in a ceremony held at Capitol Park in October of 1949.
+Governor Earl Warren officially accepted this 350-pound cast bronze bell in a ceremony held at Capitol Park in October of 1949.

 The bell had formerly been mounted on the battleship USS California.
-The Navy decommissioned the battleship in 1949 after its turbulent yet distinguished naval service during World War II.
+The Navy decommissioned the battleship in 1949 after its distinguished naval service during World War II.

-An inscription on the structure to which the bell was attached in Capitol Park identifies the USS California as the only battleship to be built on the West Coast.
-Subsequent information reveals that this claim is erroneous; the USS Nebraska, USS Oregon, USS Wisconsin, and the USS Ohio were all built in West Coast shipyards.
-Despite a resolution sponsored by three Navy Veteran Assembly Members in 1954, the inscription was never corrected.
+An inscription on the structure to which the bell is attached in Capitol Park identifies the USS California as the only battleship to be built on the West Coast.
+Subsequent information has revealed that this claim is erroneous; the USS Nebraska, USS Oregon, USS Wisconsin, and the USS Ohio were all built in West Coast shipyards.